Prep sports: Badger Conference realignment plan set

-Starting in the 2021-22 school year, Stoughton will no longer be in the same conference as Oregon for all sports.
+Beginning in the 2021-22 school year, Oregon will no longer be in the same conference as Stoughton for all sports.

-The Badger Conference principals and athletic directors announced Monday, Sept.
-30, a conference realignment plan for all sports except football that would go into effect in the 2021-22 school year.
+On Monday, Sept.
+30, the Badger Conference principals and athletic directors announced a conference realignment plan for all sports except football to go into effect in the 2021-22 school year.

-The conference will realign with an East/West format, according to a release from the conference.
-Stoughton is being placed in the Badger East Conference’s South Division and Oregon in the Badger West’s South Division.
+The conference will realign with an East/West format, according to a news release from the conference.
+Oregon is being placed in the Badger West Conference’s South Division, and Stoughton will be in the Badger East’s South Division.

 Football has a separate realignment plan that changed schools in the Badger, Big Eight and Rock Valley conferences.
 The plan will take effect next fall.